msitarzewski/ludovision/README.md

 ### Installation

 **QUICK START: No installation is required.
-Download the zip, decompress, and open index.html (prefferably in a private window).
+Download the zip, decompress, and open index.html (preferrably in a private window).
 That's it.**

 1. Clone this repository:
    ```bash